maxrr/capstone-patientsync/README.md

 ### Flask Server / Placeholder API

 > [!NOTE]
-> In the current implementation of this simple server, changes to the `patients.json` file are not automatically seen, you must restart the service for these changes to be applied.
+> In the current implementation of this simple server, changes to the `patients.json` file are not taken into account, you must restart the service for these changes to be applied.

 - This simple Flask server serves patient data when given an MRN.
 It is not recommended to use any kind of solution similar to this in a production scenario, as this lacks any notion of security
 - The system that this runs on must support Python (version >= 3.12 recommended), as Flask is a Python module